-When HUD updates its FMRs, DHA must update its payment standards if they are no longer within the range [24 CFR 982.503(b)].
+When HUD updates its FMRs or SAFMRs, DHA will review its payment standards to ensure they are within the allowable range and reflect current market conditions [24 CFR 982.503(b)].
 HUD may require DHA to make further adjustments if it determines that rent burdens for assisted families are unacceptably high [24 CFR 982.503(g)].

-DHA will review the appropriateness of the payment standards on an annual basis.
-In addition to ensuring the payment standards are always within 90 to 120 percent of FMR, the following factors are also taken into account when determining whether an adjustment should be made to the payment standard schedule.
+DHA will review the appropriateness of its payment standards on at least an annual basis.
+In addition to ensuring the payment standards are generally within 90 to 110 percent of the applicable FMR or SAFMR, DHA will consider the following factors when determining whether an adjustment should be made to the payment standard schedule

-• Funding availability: DHA will review the budget to determine the impact projected subsidy adjustments will have funding available for the program and the number of families served.
-DHA will compare the number of families who could be served under revised payment standard amounts with the number assisted under current payment standard amounts.

-- Rent burden of participating families: When 40 percent or more of families for any given unit size are paying more than 30 percent of adjusted monthly income, DHA will consider increasing the payment standard.
-In evaluating rent burdens, DHA will not include families renting a larger unit than the family unit size listed on the youcher. - Quality of units selected: DHA will review the quality of units selected by participants when making the determination of the percent of income families are paying for housing, to ensure that payment standard increases are only made when needed to reach the mid-range of the market. - Changes in rent to owner: DHA may review a sample of the units to determine how often owners are increasing or decreasing rents and the average percent of increases/decreases by bedroom size.
+- Funding Availability - DHA will review the budget to determine the projected impact of subsidy adjustments on available program funding and the number of families served.
+DHA will compare the estimated number of families who could be served under revised payment standard amounts with the number currently - Rent Burden of Participating Families - When data indicates that 40 percent or more of families within any given unit size are paying more than 30 percent of their adjusted monthly income towards rent, DHA will consider increasing the payment standard for that unit size or within specific payment standard areas.
+In evaluating rent burdens, DHA will not include families renting a unit larger than the family unit size listed on the voucher. - · Quality of Units Selected - DHA may review the quality and location of units selected by participants when assessing rent burdens to ensure that payment standard increases are considered when needed to facilitate access to a broader range of housing opportunities. - Changes in Rent to Owner - DHA may review a sample of units under HAP contract to determine the frequency and average percentage of rent increases or decreases by bedroom size in the local market

-Applying Payment Standards

-[24 CFR 982.505 (b-) (d)]
+Applying Payment Standards [24 CFR 982.505 (b-) (d)]

-The payment standard for a family is based on the lower of unit size or the number of bedrooms the family qualifies for due to the family composition.
+The payment standard for a family is based on the lower of the payment standard for the family unit size or the payment standard for the number of bedrooms the family qualifies for based on family composition.